PycraftDeveloper/PMMA/README.md

 * Object Oriented Programming - Most of PMMA exists as specific objects, making it super easy to customize what you want.
   * [Cython](https://github.com/cython/cython) and JIT ([Numba](https://github.com/numba/numba)) acceleration - Where native Python is "too slow" we switch it out for these alternatives, dynamically choosing at runtime which one is fastest.
-* Machine Learning (ML) - Machine Learning is used to further optimize some areas of PMMA, by learning how you use it in your applications.
 * GPU accelerated - PMMA can use GPU acceleration for 2D and 3D rendering.
 * Advanced mathematics - PMMA includes highly-optimized commonly used mathematical functions.
 * Advanced threading - PMMA includes an advanced form of the Threading library, which extends its existing functionality to include the ability to kill threads on the fly.
 * Advanced Tkinter - PMMA includes some advanced Tkinter functions, like getting window size, and default operating system fonts.
 * Simple shared memory - PMMA allows you to have a shared memory space for variables, as a replacement for global variables, which can be accessed easily through threads.
 * Dynamic color and coordinates - PMMA can easily convert between different color and coordinate formats.
-* Pipelines - PMMA uses these to allow for the bulk execution of functions, typically for compute or rendering purposes.
+* Pipelines - PMMA uses these to allow for the bulk execution of functions, typically for rendering purposes.
 * Easy display management - PMMA allows you to easily manage your application window, including size, captions, display modes and v-sync.
 * Efficient shape rendering - PMMA includes support for a wide range of shapes, and can render these using GPU acceleration.
 * Advanced memory management - PMMA will automatically manage large objects stored in memory.